Zephyrum-Alsend/Growth-Items/GrowthArmorZefiros/GrowthArmorZefirosV1_0/Docs/Zefiros/ReadMe.txt

 During initialization Zefiros rebuilds all data arrays and recalculates stats before finally setting the appearance.
 Once the appearance is set, the items are re-equipped to apply all changes, inventory UI refreshed and "Zefiros initialized!" output to console.
+The collective name used in messages is either str_Prefix or "Armor " + str_Postfix if str_Prefix is empty.

 There are insufficient tools for equipping items silently so you will hear the armor equip SFX each time a re-equip happens.
 Additionally, re-equips during GameMode leave the